Microcosm at the Soho Theatre

 Chilling and ominous, Microcosm warns us of the dangers of isolating ourselves within our own social microcosms, of the devastating social boundaries that mark people immediately as foes.
 And in a London reaping the wounds of youth protests and encroaching gentrification, it’s a striking message.

-Microcosm is on at Soho Theatre until 25th May 2014, for further information or to book visit here.
+Microcosm is at the Soho Theatre until 25th May 2014.
+For further information or to book visit the theatre’s website here.

 Watch the trailer for Microcosm here: